ABBOTT Bud, 1900-1974, (epilepsy),

 ANDERSON Hans Christian, 1805-1875, (learning disability),

 Denmark's most famous author(writer).
-His fairy tales are among the most widely read works in world literature.
+His fairy tales are among the most widely read works

 ANDERSON Harry, 1952-present, (attention deficit disorder),